andres-erbsen/dename-writeup/dename.md

 evaluated the two aspects of `dename` which are the most different from the present standards.
-First, it is important to check that the name assignment policy is not overly limiting and can be used in real-world applications To show that it is practical to replace manual public key distribution with `dename`, we integrated a `dename` client with the Pond asynchronous messaging system, OpenSSH and OpenPGP and compared the resulting user experience to the original application.
+First, it is important to check that the name assignment policy is not overly limiting and can be used in real-world applications.
+To show that it is practical to replace manual public key distribution with `dename`, we integrated a `dename` client with the Pond asynchronous messaging system, OpenSSH, and OpenPGP and compared the resulting user experience to the original application.
 Second, it is important that the servers are as independent as possible, so a geographically distributed `dename` setup must be able to handle we reasonable throughput of change requests.
-As profile lookups can be performed against caches in addition to the core servers lookup performance is not critical.
-We also expect it to be much faster -- a name's profile and the Merkle tree proof can be assembled during a single b-tree traversal.
+As profile lookups can be performed against caches in addition to the core servers, lookup performance is not critical.
+We also expect it to be much faster -- a name's profile and the Merkle tree proof can be assembled during a single B-tree traversal.

 Applicability
 -------------